nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 		.. cpp:function:: bool isCalm() const

 			:returns: ``true`` if calm wind (i.e. no wind) is reported.
 Calm wind is coded as ``00000KT`` or ``00000MPS`` or ``00000KMH``.

+		.. cpp:function:: bool isWindShear() const

+			:returns: ``true`` if this group contains a wind shear information rather than surface wind information, and ``false`` otherwise.

+		.. cpp:function:: bool isSurfaceWind() const

+			:returns: ``true`` if this group contains a surface wind information rather than wind shear information, and ``false`` otherwise.

+		.. cpp:function:: bool hasVariableSector() const

+			:returns: ``true`` if this group contains a variable wind sector  information (with or without surface wind information) , and ``false`` otherwise.

 	**Validating**